 To determine the amount of child care assistance the family and/or provider were actually eligible to receive, examine the following:

 Child Care Assistance Program policies change over time.
 Consider the policies in place at the time an action occurred when determining whether an overpayment occurred and the amount of an overpayment.
+In some cases, changes that occurred before a policy changed but were processed after a policy changed may besubject to new policies.
+This may be appropriate and is not be a reason for an overpayment.
+Contact your policy specialist if you have questions.

 If care took place prior to the effective date of the current standard maximum rates you should apply the expired maximum rates in effect at the time care was provided.
 Use expired rates only for overpayment calculation and case review correction plans.